-- 1. Is motivated by any actual or perceived characteristic, such as race, color, religion, ancestry, national origin, gender, (the board recognizes that gender-based discrimination is a form of discrimination based on sex.), sexual orientation, gender identity, and gender expression, gender transition, transgender status or gender nonconformity, or a mental, physical or sensory disability; or - 2.
+- 1. Is motivated by any actual or perceived characteristic, such as race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity and expression, or a mental, physical or sensory disability; or - 2.
 By any other distinguishing characteristic; and - 3.
 A reasonable person should know, under the circumstances, that the act(s) will have the effect of harming a pupil or damaging the pupil's property, or placing a pupil in reasonable fear of harm to his/her person or damage to his/her property; or - 4.
 Has the effect of insulting or demeaning any pupil or group of pupils in such a way as to cause substantial disruption in, or substantial interference with, the orderly operation of the school.